untodesu/voxelius/docs/dev/modding/init-overview.md

 # Overview

 Voxelius _the game_ builds on Voxelius _the engine_.
-The engine exposes Lua hooks so mods can define blocks and other content that extends core gameplay.
+The engine exposes Lua hooks.
+Mods use these hooks to define blocks and other content that extends core gameplay.

 ## Namespaced identifiers